Congratulations to the 2023 winners of the Big Future Innovation Grant:

 Credit unions know the value of small businesses

-That’s why Credit Unions of Alberta is offering two Alberta-based businesses $25,000 each to propel innovation and power growth.
+That’s why Credit Unions of Alberta offers two Alberta-based businesses $25,000 each to propel innovation and power growth as part of the Big Future Innovation Grant.

 The past decade of Simon’s life has been delivery, delivery and more delivery.
 It was a chance encounter on the streets of Beijing, of all places, he got his first introduction into the tech logistics world.